axkr/symja_android_library/readme.md

 With the following command you can run the Symja console from the command line

 ```
-mvn exec:java -pl matheclipse-core
+mvn exec:java -pl matheclipse-io
 ```

 With the following command you can run a symja console with a Mathematica-compatible syntax and functions

 ```
-mvn exec:java@mma -pl matheclipse-core
+mvn exec:java@mma -pl matheclipse-io
 ```

-With the following command you can build a fat jar which contains all needed classes
+With the following command you can build a fat jar (of the core library) which contains all needed classes

 ```
 mvn assembly:single -pl matheclipse-core